Footpath Policy 2026

 Both your feedback on the draft policy and your experiences using footpaths will be considered together to help shape the final policy.

+This survey is now closed.
 Have your say by completing our short survey by Sunday 19 April 2026.

 Why now?